 Before proceeding, be sure you have been through the Mounting Checklist.
-This will ensure that the header is securely mounted.
+This

 If the Combine will not raise the Header, see the Troubleshooting section of this manual.

 Be sure no one is standing near the machine while you are raising or lowering the header.